 Another thing I’m also looking to change is to an ethical business insurance.
-By this I mean an insurance that donates a proportion of its profits to conversational causes and follows sustainable business processes.
+By this I mean an insurance that donates a proportion of its profits to conservationist causes and follows sustainable business practices.
 After all, it’s not just about what you can directly affect, but greening your supply chain is one way we can ‘vote with our wallet’ and hopefully encourage other suppliers to review their own practices.

 Have you considered making your freelance business more eco-friendly?
 What changes have you made?
 If you have any suggestions for areas I have missed or can recommend some great companies, let me know in the comments below!